In the classroom

 A four-year Honors College curriculum: broad and innovative

 The first year of the curriculum starts with an Honors section of University 101 with small groups.
 The curriculum includes required core Honors courses, service learning, plus study abroad and/or an internship.
-This may lead to a senior year capstone experience such as a thesis, a laboratory research project, a one-to-one tutorial with a faculty mentor, or an independent study course.
+This may lead to a senior year capstone experience such as a thesis, a laboratory research project, or a one-to-one tutorial with a faculty mentor.

 Honors Core: Learning Communities